paulfitz/mlsql/README.md

 So far I've packaged three models:
  * [SQLova](#sqlova).
 Works on single tables.
+ * [ValueNet](#valuenet).
+Works on multiple tables, and makes an effort to predict parameters.
  * [IRNet](#irnet).
 Works on multiple tables, but doesn't predict parameters.
- * [ValueNet](#valuenet).
-Works on multiple tables, and makes an effort to predict parameters.

 In each case, I've mangled the original network somewhat, so if they interest you do follow up with the original sources.

-## sqlova
+## SQLova

-This wraps up a published pretrained model for Sqlova (https://github.com/naver/sqlova/).
+This wraps up a published pretrained model for SQLova (https://github.com/naver/sqlova/).

-Fetch and start sqlova running as an api server on port 5050:
+Fetch and start SQLova running as an api server on port 5050:

 ```
 docker run --name sqlova -d -p 5050:5050 paulfitz/sqlova